In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 Using chatbots, you can learn about your customer’s pain points, which products or services they are most interested in, and what information they’re searching for on your website.

 Your chatbot can also gather even more data from your customers by asking them to fill out a survey about their experience using the chatbot.
-In your survey, you can ask your customers questions about their demographics and interests as well as their experience using the chatbot.
+In your survey, you can ask your customers questions about their demographics, interests, and experience using the chatbot.

-By looking at your order and purchase history, you can view similarities between your current customers.
+Looking at your order and purchase history can reveal similarities between your current customers.
 For example, you might notice that most of your customers are located in the same city.

 Nutshell has what you need.